 Planting leafy greens is exceptionally easy and for many variety results in both an ongoing harvest, as well as the opportunity for a second planting.
 Continue reading

-“Leafy greens” is in fact a pretty generic term for a wide variety of vegetables.
+“Leafy greens” is a generic term for a wide variety of vegetables.
 Depending on how you’re planning to grow, store and cook them, there are things to consider as you look to put the best leafy greens in your garden.

 This post was written and provided by Michelle Z. Donahue from the Plough & Furrow blog.